Lesli-Anderson/MART-441/HW12/README.md

 I am really trying to take my time to understand this week.

-I find Json very confusing still.
+I find this very confusing still.